-The policy requires external managers to vote these shares on behalf of the Fund, "in a manner so as to maximise the Fund's rate of return over the period the manager would likely hold the investment and promote the best financial interest of the Fund."
+APFC's investment manager agreements impose a proxy vote requirement.
+External managers vote these shares on behalf of the Fund, as to maximize the Fund's rate of return over the period the manager would likely hold the investment and promote the best financial interest of the Fund.

-- 22. The SWF should have a framework that identifies, assesses, and manages the risks of its operations. - 22.1.
-The risk management framework should include reliable information and timely reporting systems, which should enable the adequate monitoring and management of relevant risks within acceptable parameters and levels, control and incentive mechanisms, codes of conduct, business continuity planning, and an independent audit function. - 22.2.
+22. The SWF should have a framework that identifies, assesses, and manages the risks of its operations.

+22.1.
+The risk management framework should include reliable information and timely reporting systems, which should enable the adequate monitoring and management of relevant risks within acceptable parameters and levels, control and incentive mechanisms, codes of conduct, business continuity planning, and an independent audit function.

+22.2.
 The general approach to the SWF's risk management framework should be publicly disclosed.